Wasatch County, Utah

 Wasatch County (/ˈwɑːsætʃ/ WAH-satch) is a county in the U.S. state of Utah.
-As of the 2010 United States Census, the population was 23,530.
+As of the 2020 United States census, the population was 34,788.
 Its county seat and largest city is Heber City.
-The county was named for a Ute Native American word meaning mountain pass or low place in the high mountains.
+The county was named for a Ute word meaning "mountain pass" or "low place in the high mountains".

 Wasatch County is part of the Heber, UT Micropolitan Statistical Area as well as the Salt Lake City-Provo-Orem, UT Combined Statistical Area.

 History

 The first settlers were Mormon pioneers, in 1859, settling near present Heber City, Midway, and Charleston.
 On January 17, 1862, the Utah Territory legislature created the county, annexing areas from Great Salt Lake, Green River, Sanpete, Summit, and Utah counties.
 Heber was selected as the county seat.

 Wasatch in Ute means "mountain pass" or "low pass over high range".
 Heber City was named for Mormon Apostle Heber C. Kimball.
 The county boundaries were altered in 1880 and 1884, and then on January 4, 1915, the eastern portion was partitioned off to become Duchesne County.
 The Wasatch County boundaries have remained unchanged since 1915.